Hamilton homeowners should check the official contractor path before hiring.

 Disclaimer

-FloodValve Pros Ontario is not affiliated with any city or municipality.
+Independent routing service.
+Not affiliated with Mississauga, Peel Region, or any municipality.
 We do not guarantee rebate approval.
 Contractors may pay us for placement, lead routing, or introductions.
-Homeowners must confirm eligibility with the official city program before starting work.
+Homeowners must confirm eligibility, timing, permits, inspections, and documentation with the official city or regional program before starting work or applying.